docker/docs/compose/environment-variables/envvars-precedence.md

 > Hard coding variables in container scripts
 >
-> Executing a command within the container that unconditionally sets a variable value overrules any setting in your `docker-compose.yml` file.
+> Executing a command within the container that unconditionally sets a variable value overrules any setting in your `compose.yml` file.
 >
 > For example, in a NodeJS project, if you have a `package.json` entry for `scripts.start`, such as `NODE_ENV=test` `node server.js`, any value set for `NODE_ENV` in your Compose file, is ignored when running `npm run start` within the container.
+{: .important}

 ## Advanced example